Kim Chwajin: Leadership in the independence movement

-Following the Japanese annexation of Korea and the outbreak of the March First Movement in 1919, Kim went to Manchuria and joined the Korean independence movement.
-There he became a follower of Daejongism, a new religious movement which gained popularity among independence fighters in Manchuria.
+Following the Japanese annexation of Korea in 1910 and the outbreak of the March First Movement in 1919, Kim went to Manchuria and joined the Korean independence movement.
+There he became a follower of Daejongism, a new religious order which gained popularity among independence fighters in Manchuria.
 On 18 October 1919, Kim established the Northern Military Administration Office in Manchuria's Jilin province, where he began training Koreans to fight against the Imperial Japanese Army; he would end up training more than 400 soldiers for the cause.
 He also dispatched agents to Seoul, in Japanese-occupied Korea, to make contact with the underground resistance and gather funds for their insurgent operations in Manchuria.
 Before long, Korean independent fighters began clashing with Japanese troops along the border between Manchuria and Korea.

 In 1920, Kim received intelligence that the Japanese were planning a raid into Manchuria, which forced him to transfer his Military Administration to the relative safety of the Changbai Mountains.
 In October of that year, following the Hunchun incident, 15,000 Japanese troops were dispatched into Manchuria to attack the Korean forces.
 Kim then led the Korean Independence Army to victory against the Japanese in the Battle of Cheongsanri; this was the first Korean victory against the Japanese since the Japan–Korea Treaty of 1876, which immediately made Kim into a national hero for many Koreans.
 Kim then gathered his forces at Mishan, where they combined with the forces of Chi Ch'ŏngch'ŏn, Cho Sŏnghwan, Hong Beom-do and Sŏ Il to establish one united organisation: the Korean Independence Corps.
 They then moved into Siberia and briefly allied themselves with the Red Army against the Japanese intervention.
 But after the Free City Incident, the Reds disarmed the Korean Independence Corps and Kim took his forces back to Manchuria.